holoviz/lumen/docs/getting_started/build_dashboard.md

 :::
 ::::

+## 7. Expand the view types
-We can even expand the views with a histogram and table.
+We can even expand the views with a histogram and a table.

 ::::{tab-set}
 :::{tab-item} YAML